Linda Mar State Beach, Pacifica

 Smoking: Prohibited on beach.
 Linda Mar is a smoke-free beach under City of Pacifica ordinance subject to fines for violation since 2006.

 Wildlife & Habitat Protection Measures: Seasonal fencing is installed to protect the federally endangered Western Snowy Plover.
 Installed north of the Crespi path entrance on the west side of the dunes, it will remain in place until the plovers leave in mid-April and be removed in mid-August.
 In Pacifica, snowy plovers over-winter – usually arriving mid-August and leaving sometime in March or April.
 During this time they fatten up on rich protein diet of kelp flies, beach hoppers, other insects and small invertebrates washed up on the beach, and occasionally in the back dunes.
 When not foraging, snowy plovers nestle down in the sand, low enough to be warmed by radiant heat and still have a view out to the sea.
 Their primary defense is sitting still and blending in.
-The Western Snowy Plover winter roosting population at Pacifica State Beach has declined by 75 percent over the last 12 years.
+The Western Snowy Plover winter roosting population at Pacifica State Beach has declined by 75 percent since early 2002.

 Would You Like to Join Us?
 To make sure we bring the right amount of supplies, to be more efficient and conserve paper, please complete our online form.
 It will only take you a few seconds.
 Make sure to check our calendar to find out when is the next cleanup before signing up.
 If you checked our calendar sign up here!

 Make a Contribution to the Cleanup: